how to plant vegetable seeds

 To ensure good seed contact with the soil, lightly rake over the surface after sowing then water gently but thoroughly using a watering can or hose attachment set on low pressure – this will help settle the seeds into place without washing them away from their intended location.
 Once planted, keep an eye on moisture levels during dry spells by providing supplemental irrigation if needed (about 1 inch per week).

-Zucchini seeds - direct seeding
+zucchini seeds - direct seeding

 7. Zucchini seeds